-Dear students, Welcome to Hartford Seminary!
-I am sure you will find this to be an incredible place of learning and that your time here will be life changing.

-We hope that you will find this handbook to be helpful for your student and communal life.
-If you cannot find what you are looking for, or have any other questions, please do not hesitate to contact the Dean's office (Dean@hartsem.edu)
+Dear students, Welcome to Hartford International University!
+I am excited to partner with you on your educational journey.
+This handbook if intended to help you make the most of your time here by providing you with important information regarding your student and communal life.
+It also lays out our academic policies.
+If you cannot find what you are looking for, or have any other questions, please do not hesitate to contact the Dean's office (Dean@hartfordinternationl.edu)